Starting Your Business

 - HalTech is Halton’s Regional Innovation Centre.
 The help technology entrepreneurs move their good ideas and product innovations into well-positioned, growth ready businesses.

 - Halton Hive is an innovative co-working space in Burlington reengineered for tech professionals, startups, freelancers and entrepreneurs.

 - FreshInsights is a local community initiative dedicated to empowering businesses.
 It specializes in helping forward-thinking companies achieve focus through targeted market research, guided business planning and effective communications.

 The Canada Business Network is your best source for all of the above as well as much more including financing your business, business checklists and permits, licences and regulations.

-The BEDC is happy to assist with market research and we have a number of useful documents on our website.
-Under the support of BEDC, FreshInsights Consulting also offers professional business consulting and partners with clients to provide actionable insights through process driven solutions in market research, strategic business planning and marketing support.
+We are happy to assist with market research and we have a number of useful documents on our website.
+Under the support of us, FreshInsights Consulting also offers professional business consulting and partners with clients to provide actionable insights through process driven solutions in market research, strategic business planning and marketing support.

 For Information on permits, licenses, development charges, and design guidelines, please visit the City of Burlington’s Planning and Development website.

 We have a number of events throughout the year.
 Please visit our Events page to learn more.

 The Burlington Chamber of Commerce also has a number of upcoming galas, trade shows, networking events and more.